Lake Natron: Everything you need to know

 About The Area

 Tanzania is certainly one of the most scientifically interesting countries in the world.
-While it is relatively unknown for tourism, scientists flock to Tanzania to learn about some of the unique anomalies of nature; Lake Natron.
+While it is relatively overlooked for tourism, scientists flock to Tanzania to learn about some of the unique anomalies of nature; Lake Natron.

 Lake Natron is a salt and alkaline ‘soda lake’ in the Arusha region of northern Tanzania.
 It sits within the Gregory Rift just south of the Lake Manyara National Park.
 The lake is a maximum of 57km long and 22km wide during the wet season and the water temperature is very high during the dry seasons.
 This is partly why Lake Natron seems to steam and evaporate.

 The high levels of evaporation have left behind Natron (which is Sodium Carbonate Decahydrate) and Trona (Sodium Sesquicarbonate Dihydrate) which causes the lake to have a PH level of greater than 12.
-In combination with the volcanic rock surroundings and very low calicum & magnesum levels, this allowed the lake to concentrate into a caustic alkaline brine.
+In combination with the volcanic rock surroundings and very low calcium & magnesum levels, this allowed the lake to concentrate into a caustic alkaline brine.

 While this brine is not particularly harmful in small doses, it is strong enough for the Maasai to regularly treat hard skin on their feet and to calcify animals that have perished in the water.

-The area around Lake Natron is particularly volcanic, and is in close proximity to the Volcano Ol Doniyo Lengai – which is sacred to the Maasai and pours black lava.
+The area around Lake Natron is particularly volcanic and is in close proximity to the Volcano Ol Doniyo Lengai – which is sacred to the Maasai and pours black lava.
 Travellers may hike the volcano if you wish to!

 The Animals at Lake Natron